mjhurley1/The-Adventure-Game/to_do.md

 - ~~Update game flow with more decisions and then implement them (question, choice, if/else - then extract)~~

 ## 6/22/18
-- Allow the player to have multiple weapons.
+- ~~Allow the player to have multiple weapons.~~
-- Allow the enemy to have multiple weapons.
+- ~~Allow the enemy to have multiple weapons.
-- Update the battle service fight method to use the multiple weapons.
+- ~~Update the battle service fight method to use the first weapon in the list for the player and the enemy.~~
 - Find a weapon on your journey and pick it up.
+- Allow the player to chose the weapon to use on each turn in the battles service.
+- Radomize the enemy weapoin on each turn in the battle service.
+- Add weapon(s) to the dragon
+- Add weapon(s) to the zombie